== 1988-1991 - THE LOST TAPES (with Strictly Dope & Force One Network) ==

 7. Minnie The Moocher feat.
 Ray Luv / Chopmaster J

-• 1989.
-There is a recently leaked snippet from an alternate version of the song.
-More likely a Force One Remix than an One Nation Emcees original.
+• Story.
+There is a recently leaked snippet from an alternate version of the song which could presumably be a Force One Remix.

 • Samples :